dbp/rivet-old/README.md

 The current list of supported tasks are:

-`init` - sets up the project, pull in (and building) all the
+`setup` - sets up the project, pull in (and building) all the
     dependencies.
 Note that you can re-run this if you change dependencies, etc.

 `run` - build and run the development version of the application.
 Only
     rebuilds if `.hs` files in `src/` have changed.

+`run:docker` - builds and runs the application using Docker.
+You need
+    to rerun this when you make changes, it does not do automatic reloading (yet).
+In order to do this, you need Docker installed, but do not need ghc (or postgresql).
+Also, currently the boot2docker setup for macosx can't support this, as we need to mount volumes into the container (to persist data in the database).

 `update` - builds and installs all needed dependencies (including
            those needed for tests).